Simplemux/simplemux/documentation/scenarios.md

    +-------------------+    +----------------------------------+    +-------------------+
 ```

 Machine 6 is the source.
 Machine 5 and Machine 4 are the two optimizers.
-Server x.y.z.t is the destination.
+The machine `x.y.z.t` is the destination.

 ### Create a tun interface in machine 4
 ```
 $ ip tuntap add dev tun0 mode tun user root
 $ ip link set tun0 up
 ```
 In other cases, e.g. OpenWRT, you can run `$ ifconfig tun0 up`.